gxchain/docs/docs/advanced/snapshot.md

 ```

-When recovering to snapshot data, you must delete all files and directories except the blocks log file in the trusted_node directory.
+When recovering to snapshot data, you should backup the object_database in the trusted_node directory.

 ```bash
 ~/opt/gxb# ls -al trusted_node/blockchain/